 The Great American Eclipse of August 21, 2017, was something I'd looked forward to for seven years, when I first learned of it.
 After seeing the path of totality, St. Louis was my first choice of observing location for the eclipse, with southern Illinois also looking attractive.
 As the years passed, and I learned more of this eclipse, St. Louis, being on the edge of the path of totality, became less desirable.
-Carbondale, Illinois caught my attention for being at the intersection of the paths of totality for both the 2017 and 2024 solar eclipses, despite admonitions from my friend Chicago Astronomer Joe Guzman to "avoid Carbondale."
+Carbondale, Illinois caught my attention for being at the intersection of the paths of totality for both the 2017 and 2024 solar eclipses, and being near the point of longest totality for this eclipse, despite admonitions from my friend Chicago Astronomer Joe Guzman to "avoid Carbondale."

 It really wasn't until January 2017 that I started seriously looking for eclipse observing locations.
 I looked for public parks on or near the center line of the path of totality, spaces where I knew I should be able to set up for observing.
 Right away I found Triple Creek Park in Gallatin, Tennessee.
 The center line crossed through the park, and was within a fraction of a second of the longest duration of this eclipse.
 It immediately went to the top of my list, and stayed there until August.
 I found a few other suitable locations in Tennessee and Kentucky, but really, my heart was set on Gallatin.

 Even though I had Gallatin and a few other places in mind as observation sites, my real plan was to have no plan, just contingencies.
-Since weather could change the best laid plans, I thought my best chance for seeing totality depended on being able to get to a wide swath of the path of totality, and I was willing to drive anywhere from Missouri to Tennessee.
+Since weather could change my plans at the last minute, I thought my best chance for seeing totality depended on being able to get to a wide swath of the path of totality, and I was willing to drive anywhere from Missouri to Tennessee.
 I thought it would be wise to get to southern Illinois on Saturday, check the weather forecasts along the path, and make my decision to either stay put, or head for clear skies late Sunday, if needed.
 Since I assumed that I would be alone, I planned on just sleeping in my car at rest stops or truck stops.

 The week before the eclipse, I started carefully packing the trunk of my car.
 If need be, we would be entirely self sufficient except for gas on the trip.
 Dawn and I both worked late on the night of Friday, August 18, and tried to get some rest.
 I was too excited to sleep much, and spent a few hours in the early morning Saturday with the final packing of my car.
 I wanted to leave South Bend by noon to get to our southern Illinois campsite before dark..
 As we were getting ready to leave, Dawn asked if we could bring our dog, Dalton.
 Of course.
 Even with the trunk and part of the backseat of my car loaded, there was still enough room for him.
 As noon approached, everything (and everybody) was ready and waiting in the Cruze, which was gassed up, and decorated with an eclipse poster in the back driver's side window, so people passing us on the highways would know we were chasing the lunar shadow.